BigPolarBear1/factorization/README.md

 Update: I'm missing something still.
 I shouldn't just use zx^2-n ..
 I need to use that linear coefficient as well.
 There's these conditions with regards to the size of the modulus when both the quadratic and discriminant generate the same smooth candidate.
 Let me hit the reset button one last time.
 I actually see now how it is possible to sieve with the linear coefficient.
 It just took me a while to understand all these moving parts.

+Update: Ofcourse.. thats actually quite simple... let me upload a PoC that does sieving with the linear coefficient this evening.
+Its not terribly difficult.